Second Degree Baccalaureate Program

 What is the minimum GPA to be accepted into the program?

 Answer: We prefer a 3.3 GPA or above.

 How many students do you accept?

 Answer: Approximately 60 each campus

-What is the difference between programs in your different location?
+What is the difference between programs in your two locations?

-Answer: The program is identical on both the Newark and New Brunswick campus.
+Answer: The program is identical on both the Newark and New Brunswick campuses.